 The dates for Leeds Festival 2017 are confirmed as on the bank holiday weekend, from Thursday 24th to Sunday 27th August 2017 at Bramham Park, Leeds, West Yorkshire.

-For the latest line-up details see the Leeds Festival line-up page.
+For all of the line-up details including full day and stage splits please see the Leeds Festival line-up page.

 Weekend tickets are priced at £205.
 A Wednesday early entry permit is priced at £20, a campervan pass is £75, and a locker is priced at £16.
 Prices do not include booking fees.